 Data Joining

 Joining data is one of the most important functions of data transformation.
-A “join” is an operation in the SQL database language that allows you to connect two or more database tables by their matching columns.
-This allows you to establish a relationship between multiple tables, which merges table data together so you can query correlating data on the tables.
+A “join” is an operation in the SQL database language allows you to connect two or more database tables by their matching columns.
+This enables you to establish a relationship between multiple tables, which merges table data so you can query correlating data on the tables.

 Data Splitting